 Many accountants and professional firms offer fixed rates nowadays and they will work with you to build a support package that suits you and your business.
 There are also free organisations out there that can help with tax problems and can advise you, such as TaxAid and The Low Incomes Tax Reform Group.

 If you can’t pay a tax bill – Seek help: If you do find that you genuinely need help with tax problems and can’t pay a tax bill in full and on time, don’t wait for HMRC to start chasing you.
 It is better to confront the issue head on.

 If the problem is tackled quickly and arrangements agreed upon, surcharges could be suspended.
 HMRC are more likely to be receptive and sympathetic towards temporary cash flow issues if you try and resolve the problem and keep the lines of communication open.
 You may feel intimidated or lack the confidence to deal directly with HMRC, if so, seek help as soon as possible.
 There are professionals in this area that could help you negotiate with HMRC.

 There is help at hand – You are not on your own.

 Many taxpayers are in the same situation when they end up in arrears with HMRC.
 Everyone’s goal is to be able to afford to pay all their bills on time and in full but sometimes things don’t go to plan.
 Surfing the ‘world wide web’ can be informative and HMRC’s own website can be of help too.

 There are also specialised companies out there such as Tax debts Help and Advice who are specifically set up to negotiate the ‘mine field’ that is HMRC.
 At Tax Debts Help and Advice, you will find the team very friendly and approachable, easy to talk with and understanding.
-So if you need any help with tax problems, call 01704 628105 or visit their website to start a live chat www.taxdebtshelpandadvice.com or follow the link to our contact page.
+So if you need any help with tax problems, call 01704 469536 or visit our website to start a live chat www.taxdebtshelpandadvice.com or follow the link to our contact page.